Daddy (poem): Subject matter

-Sylvia Plath’s poem "Daddy" had very dark tones and imagery including death and suicide, in addition to the Holocaust.
+Sylvia Plath's poem "Daddy" had very dark tones and imagery including death and suicide, in addition to the Holocaust.
 Plath wrote about her father's death that occurred when she was eight years old and of her ongoing battle trying to free herself from her father.
-Plath’s father, Otto Plath, had died from complications after his leg amputation.
+Plath's father, Otto Plath, had died from complications after his leg amputation.
 He had been ill previously before his death for around four years before finally dying from untreated diabetes mellitus.
 Initially in "Daddy," Plath idolizes her father, going as far as to compare him to God.
-However, as her poem progresses she, later compares him to a swastika and what it symbolizes.
+However, as her poem progresses, she later compares him to a swastika and what it symbolizes.
 Plath alludes to her father being a Nazi soldier and in contrast, compares herself to a Jewish prisoner.
+In fact, he was described by Plath as a diabolical being, causing her constant fear.
 The metaphor Plath employed is a means of expressing her relationship with her father.
 Plath ultimately had feared her father and was terrified of him as those who were Jewish were terrified of the Nazi soldiers.
 She includes various references to the masses brutally murdered by the Holocaust and the destruction of war in her poem.
 She ends the poem by alluding to her marriage as a continuation of her trauma bond with her father and calling her father a vampire who had finally been stabbed with a stake in his heart.